semaphoreci/docs/use-case-rails-continuous-integration_5c002cf82c7d3a31944e879c.md

 so you will not need to make any adjustment for browser tests to work on Semaphore.

+## Run the demo Ruby on Rails project yourself

+A good way to start using Semaphore is to take a demo project and run it yourself.
+Here’s how to build the demo project with your own account:

+1. Fork the project on GitHub to your own account.
+2. Clone the repository on your local machine.
+3. In Semaphore, follow the link in the sidebar to create a new project.
+   Follow the instructions to install sem CLI, connect it to your organization.
+4. Run `sem init` inside your repository.
+5. Edit the .semaphore/semaphore.yml file and make a commit.
+When you push a commit to GitHub, Semaphore will run the CI pipeline.

 ## Next steps

 Congratulations!
 You have set up your first Rails 5 continuous integration